-Dom Pérignon, the renowned Champagne House known for producing only the best vintage expressions of Grand Cru sites across multiple stages of ‘Plenitude’, is proud to announce the creation of a brand new Golden Vines® Scholarship.
+Dom Pérignon, the renowned Champagne House known for producing only the best vintage expressions of Grand Cru sites across multiple stages of ‘Plenitude’, is proud to announce the creation of a brand new Golden Vines® Scholarship in partnership with Liquid Icons.

-The winner of the Dom Pérignon Golden Vines® MW Scholarship will undertake an incredible 4-week internship at Dom Pérignon, working alongside the winemaking team.
+The winner of the Dom Pérignon Golden Vines® MW Scholarship will undertake a 2-day intensive educational immersion at Dom Pérignon, learning alongside the winemaking team.
 The Scholarship winner will acquire an in-depth, first-hand and thus valuable understanding and knowledge of Dom Pérignon, Champagne and the fine and luxury wine sector in general.

-The winner will also be funded to undertake their Master of Wine (MW) qualification, widely regarded as the pinnacle of wine education.
+The winner will also receive funding to support their Master of Wine (MW) qualification, widely regarded as the pinnacle of wine education.

-NB: Candidates need to have intermediate French conversational capability, and therefore French language lessons may be required before joining (the costs of which will be included as part of the funding scheme).
+NB: Candidates need to have intermediate French conversational capability, and therefore French language lessons may be required before joining.

 About the Master of Wine qualification